mosquitogames/1819rulebook/5_important_concepts.md

 > *Example.* You have a Community of three cards and one standalone card in your Tableau.
 You may move any card except School.
 With 1 move, you can:
 - Connect Sports Day (together with Orang Laut) to G.D.
 Coleman; or
 - Separate the Resident from School; or
-- Separate the Resident from School and connect him to Sports Day.
+- Separate the Resident from School and connect him to Sports Day; or
+- Move Orang Laut from Sports Day to Resident.

 ## Personality and Commerce cards